Spanish City: Whitley Bay Pleasure Gardens

 In 1909 the Whitley Pleasure Gardens Company Ltd. was formed and built up a large fairground.
 The funfair was extremely popular, with fairground rides and amusements, including a "corkscrew" roller coaster—which was at Flamingoland in Yorkshire from 1983 to 2011, then at Luna Park in France—ghost train and waltzers, the House that Jack Built, the Joy Wheel, the Social Whirl, the Great Aerial Flight, the Virginia Reel, Hall of Laughter and the Fun House.
 A river cave ride named Ye Olde Mill featured floating boats which travelled through a tunnel with scenery such as a Swiss valley, an Indian jungle and a fairy castle.
 From 1909 to 1974 a figure 8 railway could be found at the fair ground.

+Throughout the 1960's there was also a Miniature Cartridge Rifle range using Winchester pump action rifles chambered in .22 short calibre.

-In June of 1914 a new ride, named the Rainbow Pleasure Wheel joined the fair.
-It was imported from the United States reaching top speeds of around 40mph.
+In June 1914 a new ride, named the Rainbow Pleasure Wheel joined the fair.
+It was imported from the United States reaching top speeds of around 40 mph.

 The Spanish City Dome housed an amusement arcade and later a Laser Quest Laser Tag arena.

-By the mid 1990s the Pleasure Gardens had fallen into disrepair and was closed in 1999.
-In December 1999 the demolition of the fairground was announced.
+By the mid-1990s the Pleasure Gardens had fallen into disrepair and was closed in 1998.
+In December 1998 the demolition of the fairground was announced.

 Regeneration

 In June 2011, architecture firm ADP won a commission to regenerate the Spanish City with a plan that included a 50-bed, four-star boutique hotel, 20 apartments, a 1950s diner and a pleasure garden.
 The completion date was announced as 2014, but work was halted in 2013 because of a lack of funds.
 The project received a grant of £3.7m from the Heritage Lottery Fund in November 2013.
 The building reopened in July 2018.

+In August 2025, Corrie Lee Stavers, 28, a fairground worker, died in a workplace accident at the funfair.